DaoYoung/ginrester-example/README.md

 	//log something
 }
 ```
 * field condition in url will work, if you want filter list.
+Like this: <http://localhost:8080/school/students?hobby=basketball>
 ![filter_list.png](filter_list.png)

 ##So as teacher.